-The motion assists in distributing the charge and in the wet grinding helps maintain the solids in suspension.
+The motion assists in distributing the charge and the wet grinding mill helps maintain the solids in suspension.
 The degree of motion is readily controlled by varying the position of the out of balance weights on the motor shaft.

 Low Maintenance & Running Costs.

 Due to the relatively small forces required for ultra-fine particle reduction the wear rate of the grinding media and chamber lining is kept to a minimum in.

 Contamination of the product is therefore negligible as, for example, the whitest of materials can be processed without discolouration from the standard rubber lining.